 Dr. Hawryluk has treated thousands of dental emergencies, and our goal is to give you prompt pain relief.

-St. Lawrence Dentistry is open six days a week (except a few long weekend holidays).
-Also, we have a 24-hour answering service to take your emergency calls should you need to reach us in non-business hours.
-Dr. Hawryluk has ample experience in dealing with dental emergencies.
+St. Lawrence Dentistry is open six days a week (except for a few long weekend holidays).
+Also, we have a 24-hour answering service to take your emergency calls should you need to reach us during non-business hours.
+Dr. Hawryluk has ample experience in emergency dentistry.
 He has dealt with many dental sports injuries and for five years was the team dentist for the Toronto Maple Leafs and Marlies hockey teams.
-St Lawrence Dentistry is well seasoned in treating emergencies and has ample experience reconstructing the dentition after dental trauma.
+St Lawrence Dentistry is well seasoned in treating dental emergencies and has ample experience reconstructing dentition after dental trauma.

 Examples of Dental Emergencies are severe toothaches, fractured teeth, knocked-out teeth, lodged foreign bodies in teeth, and severe gum injuries.